eidellev/adonis-stardust/README.md

 initRoutes();
 ```

-Now you can use the `stardust` helper to access your adonis stardust:
+Now you can use the `stardust` helper to access your adonis routes:

 ```typescript
 import { stardust } from '@eidellev/adonis-stardust';